 How to set the Angle of a Linear Gradient

 You can set the angle of the gradient line so that the gradient runs along that angle.
-You can specify this angle in degrees (e.g.
+You can specify this with an angle value (e.g.

 180deg) or with one of the keywords for specifying the angle (such as